 There are some items that you can live without and there are some necessities in live.
 Items like rent, electricity, phone, and groceries are at the front of my pile.
 I ordered my bills in the order that I have to pay them during the month.
 All of the bills due at the beginning of the month are towards the front and then as the month goes on they are farther back in my pile.
 After bills are monthly funds like holidays, clothing, electronics, and other such expenses.

 You can pretty much organize and store them where ever you want.
 I use binder clips and two folded sticky notes to keep them organized.
 After the expense is paid, clip them together with the other paid categories.
 This makes it easy to keep up throughout the month.
-I always keep my “Student Loans” envelope in the unpaid because I can always pay more towards them.
-I even have an old recipe box to hold all of my envelopes, my expense list, a highlighter and a pen.
+I always keep my “Student Loans” envelope in the unpaid because I try to always pay more towards them.
+I have an old recipe box to hold all of my envelopes, my expense list, a highlighter and a pen.

 6) Fill them in order and cross them off your list

 One of the first things I do after work is fill my envelopes with the money that I made.
 I divide my cash out in the first unpaid envelopes.
 Once my bills are paid and I have moved on to the “funds,” then I try to divide it into categories that I can pay in full.
 For example, if I have $63, I put $20 in clothing, $10 in holidays, $10 in contacts, $15 in electronics.
 I have an odd amount left.
 This odd amount goes to number 7.
+These are for the little things that I shop for.
+I try to put money away for planned purchases and some of them I count as “sinking funds.”
+Sinking funds can be used for expenses that don’t come up often, but when they do, they can be expensive.
+Clothing, for example, is a good sinking fund.
+I don’t really purchase clothing every month, but when I do, I usually end up dropping almost $100.
+Putting money aside for those trips every month is a great way to build up the savings!

 7) After all of your envelopes are filled, have a goal envelope.

 This goes back to number 1.
 What is your reason for budgeting?
 If it is vacation, I have a vacation envelope that gets my odd amount of cash at the end of spreading it out.
 This also means that after I have earned more than all of my total expenses and funds, my extra money goes toward that envelope as well.
 Say my total money that I need is $1,400.
 Once I have earned that all of my money goes towards my debt that I am paying off.
+Using the envelope system is a good portion of how I paid off $15,000 of debt during 2017

 8) Plan ahead.